hariohmprasath/scaled-test-execution/README.md

-# Scaling integration and regression tests using ECS Fargate
+# Run integration and regression tests in scale

 This article talks about an approach that can help customers run integration and regression tests quicker and cheaper to improve the CI/CD process.